 The Worship Council play a vital role in the development of worship within our school.
 Our aim is to develop ways of ensuring each and every member of Eckington CE First School has time and space to think, reflect and connect with themselves, others and God.

 We regularly meet with Mrs Dodd to give feedback and ideas to the pupils, staff and Governors to help make our Collective Worship times extra special.
-We also organise the planning and performance of acts of worship.
-This year we have already organised the school's Harvest Festival in Church and the Remembrance service here in the hall.
-We have particpated in the Christmas and Easter Services in Church.
+We also help to organise some acts of worship and we welcome everyone to worship.

 We read the poem written by Joshua Dyer (a 15 year old pupil at Tenbury High) and found it very inspirational that a young person had such insight into the subject.